stonepros/stone/doc/dev/libs.rst

  Library architecture
 ======================

-Ceph is structured into libraries which are built and then combined together to make executables and other libraries.
+Stone is structured into libraries which are built and then combined together to make executables and other libraries.

 - libcommon: a collection of utilities which are available to nearly every ceph